alexanian/socratic-form-microscopy/_posts/2017-06-25-book-review-utilitarianism-for-and-against-part-1.md

   - reading
   - utilitarianism
 ---

 <em>Utilitarianism for and against</em> is an interesting little book.
 It's comprised of back-to-back ~70 page essays, one in favour of utilitarianism and one opposed.
 As an overview, it's hard to beat something like this.
 You don't have to rely on one scholar to give you her (ostensibly fair and balanced) opinion; you get two articulate philosophers arguing their side as best they can.
 Fair and balanced is by necessity left as an exercise to the reader (honestly, it always is; here at least it's explicit).

 I'm going to cover the "for" side first.
 The "against" side will be in later blog post.
 Both reviews are going to assume that you have some understanding of utilitarianism.
-If you don't, go read <a href="/2016/09/30/utilitarianism-an-overview/">my primer</a>.
+If you don't, go read <a href="{{ site.baseurl }}/2016/09/30/utilitarianism-an-overview/">my primer</a>.
 Or be prepared to Google.
 I should also mention that I have no aspirations of being balanced myself.
 I'm a utilitarian; I had much more to disagree with on the "against" side than on the "for" side.

 Professor J.J.C Smart makes the arguments in favour of utilitarianism. <a href="https://en.wikipedia.org/wiki/J._J._C._Smart">According to his Wikipedia entry</a>, he was known for "outsmarting" his opponents, that is to say, accepting the conclusions of their reductio ad absurdum arguments with nary a shrug.
 He was, I've gathered, not one for moral intuitions.
 His criticism of rule utilitarianism played a role in its decline and he was influential in raising the next crop of Australian utilitarians, among whom <a href="https://en.wikipedia.org/wiki/Peter_Singer">Peter Singer</a> is counted.
 As near as I can tell, he was one of the more notable defenders of utilitarianism when this volume was published in 1971 (although much of his essay dates back a decade earlier).